Once a week.

 Credit: Levari et al., Science 360, 1465–1467 (2018)

 The subjects were shown a series of 1000 dots and asked to identify the blue one.
 After 200 trials, the researchers began reducing the number of blue dots for another 200 trials.
 The subjects considered more and more dots to be blue as their actual numbers decreased.
 A second series was run, this time warning subjects that the reduction of blue dots likely make them qualify more blueish purple dots as simply blue.
 In spite of this warning, the effect persisted.

 Do I scare you?

-Looking to see if more complex images elicited the same response, the researchers ran a series of trials with the faces above.
-The results were essentially the same as with the “blue” dots: The fewer threatening faces were presented, the more subjects’ definitions of what constituted a threat expanded to include faces that had previously been seen as benign.
+Looking to see if more complex images elicited the same response, the researchers ran a series of trials with faces.
+The results were essentially the same as with the “blue" dots: The fewer threatening faces were presented, the more subjects' definitions of what constituted a threat expanded to include faces that had previously been seen as benign.